Weak tensor products of complete atomistic lattices: Automorphisms

-\begin{remark} Note that in part 2 of Definition \ref{DefinitionConnected}, it is not required that the third atom under $p\vee q$ is in $A^\gamma$.
-Let $\l\in\cCal(\s)$.
-If $\l$ is weakly connected, then $\l$ is irreducible (follows directly from Lemma \ref{LemmaCentralElements} and Lemma 5.1 in \cite{Maeda/Maeda:handbook}, Theorem 4.13).
-On the other hand, if $\l\ne 2$ and $\l$ is irreducible orthocomplemented with the covering property or an irreducible DAC-lattice, then $\l$ is connected. \end{remark}
+\begin{remark} Note that in part (2) of Definition \ref{DefinitionConnected}, it is not required that the third atom under $p\vee q$ is in $A^\gamma$.
+Note also that by Corollary \ref{CorollaryPatula}, weakly connected implies irreducible.
+Finally, let $\l$ be a simple closure space.
+Then, if $\l\ne 2$ and $\l$ is irreducible orthocomplemented with the covering property or an irreducible DAC-lattice, then $\l$ is connected. \end{remark}